 Inferior vena cava (IVC) filters have been coming under investigation for a defective design that has resulted in serious personal injuries.
 If you or a loved one was injured after using an IVC filter you deserve compensation.
-The IVC Filter lawyers at Babin Law, LLC has the know how to represent you in your Columbus, Ohio product defect claim.
+Learn how the IVC Filter lawyers at Babin Law, LLC may be able to represent you in your Columbus, Ohio product defect claim.

 As a result, some products sold in drug stores and available by prescription may not produce results as advertised.
 Some may even be harmful to health.

 What are IVC Filters?

 IVC filters are small devices that resemble a cage.
 They are inserted into the inferior vena cava.
 This is the largest blood vessel in the body.
 It plays a key role in in moving blood from the lower half of the body to the heart and lungs.

 The filters are implanted in the vein directly below the kidney.
 They are made to capture blood clots to keep them from reaching the lungs, a potentially fatal situation.
 They reduce the risk of blood clots, deep vein thrombosis and pulmonary embolisms.

 Although IVC filters are made to reduce the risk of blood clots, it has been found that, in some cases, they have exactly the opposite effect.
 They may increase the risk of blood clots in some patients.